 \subsection{Hierarchical Neural CDE Framework Overview}

 The slow-fast dynamic system in Eq.~\eqref{eq:unified_slow_fast} provides the structural basis for modeling degradation, but the underlying functions $f$ and $g$ are unknown and must be learned from data.
 This is challenging because degraded systems are inherently \textit{multiscale}, making it difficult to infer both latent dynamics and disentangle them.
-To address this, we propose the \textbf{Hierarchical Controlled Differential Equation (H-CDE)} framework, a hierarchical model based on NCDEs as introduced in Sec.~\ref{ssec:ncde}.
-H-CDE is specifically designed to jointly infer and disentangle the coupled slow-fast dynamics.
-It employs two Neural CDEs to parameterize $f_\theta$ and $ g_\phi$, learning system dynamics from observations of $\mathbf{x}(t)$, $\mathbf{u}(t)$ while disentangling degradation states.
-The two Neural CDEs operate at different time scales: the slow CDE models long-term degradation at a coarser time resolution, while the fast CDE captures short-term operational dynamics at a finer time resolution, conditioned on the inferred degradation state.
-This hierarchical architecture separates slow degradation from fast fluctuations.
-To further enforce this separation, we introduce a monotonicity regularizer that constrains the latent degradation state to evolve consistently over time.
-Since degradation is unobservable and only fast operational states are measured, we also apply a path transformation for the slow CDE to extract key degradation drivers and construct its control path.
+To address this, we propose the \textbf{Hierarchical Controlled Differential Equation (H-CDE)} framework, a hierarchical model based on NCDEs as introduced in Sec.~\ref{ssec:ncde}. \revtext{An overview of the framework is shown in Fig.~\ref{fig:framework}, which illustrates how the slow–fast dynamics formulated in Eq.~\eqref{eq:unified_slow_fast} are modeled within the H-CDE architecture.} The H-CDE framework disentangles slow-fast dynamics \revtext{by employing two hierarchical layers operating on distinct timescales ($\tau, t$).} The slow CDE models \revtext{latent} degradation \revtext{state $\mathbf{d}(\tau)$ over an extended horizon $[\tau_0, T]$ with a} a coarser \revtext{sampling interval $\Delta \tau$.
+Its evolution is driven by degradation control path $\mathbf{Y}$, derived via the path transformation $h_\psi$, and constrained by a monotonicity regularizer $\sigma(g_{\phi}d\mathbf{Y})\ge0$, which serves as an inductive bias enforcing irreversible degradation progression.} \revtext{Subsequently}, the fast layer captures short-term operational dynamics of \revtext{the operational state $\mathbf{z}(t)$ over shorter intervals $[t_0, T]$ with} a finer time resolution, \revtext{driven by a degradation-aware operational control path $\hat{\mathbf{X}}$ that incorporates the previously interpolated degradation state $\mathbf{d}(\tau(t))$ to capture nonlinear wear effects.
+By enforcing $\tau_0 \ll t_0$ and $\Delta \tau \gg \Delta t$, the H-CDE framework effectively mitigates numerical stiffness through this sequential, decoupled integration.}

-An overview of the framework is shown in Fig.~\ref{fig:framework}, which illustrates how the dynamics formulated in Eq.~\eqref{eq:unified_slow_fast} are modeled within the H-CDE architecture.
-The remainder of this section elaborates its key components: Sec.~\ref{ssec:multi_scale_integration} presents the \textbf{Multi-Scale Time Integration} scheme; Sec.~\ref{ssec:control_paths} introduces the \textbf{Degradation Path Transformation} for constructing the slow degradation path $\mathbf{Y}(\tau)$; and Sec.~\ref{ssec:monotonicity} describes the \textbf{Monotonicity Constraint} enforced for degradation dynamics via a novel activation function.
+The remainder of this section elaborates on the key components \revtext{of the framework}: Sec.~\ref{ssec:multi_scale_integration} presents the \textbf{multi-scale time integration} scheme; Sec.~\ref{ssec:control_paths} introduces the \textbf{degradation path transformation} for constructing the slow degradation path $\mathbf{Y}(\tau)$; and Sec.~\ref{ssec:monotonicity} describes the \textbf{monotonicity constraint} enforced for degradation evolution via a novel activation function.